Penn State vs. Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Penn State and its opponents have combined to put up more than 46.5 points in three of six games this season.
+- Penn State and its opponents have gone over the current 46.5-point total in three of six games this season.

 - These two squads combine to allow 38.4 points per game, 8.1 fewer than this contest's over/under.